81 miles - Florida State Line; Meeting Shawn Brown in Pensacola; Good Mileage in Panhandle - March 26, 2017

 See, this is the dilemma of many cross-country cyclists.
 There is an internal drive to pack on the miles and tear it up.
 And yet, there's also

-a voice that I should probably slow down and take advantage of every opportunity that came my way.
+a wisdom that I should probably slow down and take advantage of every opportunity that came my way.
 It was a tension that I'd never resolve on this journey.

 I did decline Shawn's offer, but I was clear that I'd let him know whenever I'd be back in Pensacola. :)